 Scientific Foundations of Medicine (SFM) runs from the end of the Foundations of Human Anatomy course through early January after winter break.
 The purpose of this course is to present the language and principles of biomedical science that students will be using throughout their study of human health and disease.
 Course methods include lecture, readings, journal clubs, virtual microscopy, small-group problem-solving sessions and clinical correlations.

 - Know the fundamental principles governing the assembly and function of macromolecules.

 - Know the fundamental principles underlying gene expression in eukaryotes.

 - Know the fundamental principles of cell physiology and histology.

 - Know the fundamental principles of human metabolism.

 - Know the fundamental principles of pathobiology.

 - Begin to make the connections between basic scientific information and clinical medicine.

 Time Commitment and Course Length

-Course meets for seven weeks from October to December.
+Course meets for seven weeks from October to early January.
 Usual weekly schedule runs from 8 a.m. to 1 p.m., Monday through Friday.
 The course is broken into seven sections that reflect the learning goals above.